Glossary:

 L.A.T.C.H., or LATCH.
 A theory, proposed by Richard Saul Wurman in the 1990s, that you can organize any information (such as an exhibition) in only five ways: by Location, Alphabet, Time, Category, or Hierarchy (aka Continuum).

 Leading.
 (LEDD-ing) In typography, the empty space between horizontal lines of text.
-Originally named after the lead (the metal kind) bar that was placed between metal letters in printing presses.
+Originally named after the lead (as in the kind of metal) bar that was placed between metal letters in printing presses.
 (Note the pronunciation is different than in LEED-ing, meaning "foremost".)

 LED.
 Acronym for "light emitting diode."
 In museum exhibitions, LED typically refers to a digital display surface made of tiles that can be assembled into many sizes and shapes.
 Made of teensy light bulbs that emit colors directly.
 Easily confused with LCD, a different technology that currently mostly takes the form of fixed-proportion flat screens.

 Legibility.
 Being visually clear enough to distinguish.
 If a text is legible, the next question is whether it is written so you can read it, which is "readability."
-Legibility is about appearance, readibility is about writing.
+Legibility is about appearance.
+Readability is about writing style.

 M